dinistiq

 } // QualifiedInjection

-Only implementation annotated with the given qualifier are take into account when performing the injection.
+Only implementations annotated with the given qualifier are taken into account when performing the injection.

 @Singleton